 New to the Paul Mitchell Supergirl Pro is the addition of a female leadership summit panel discussion featuring successful women in entertainment, sports, media, education, and business.

-The Supergirl Summit will take place on the event stage on Sunday, July 24th at 12:00pm.
+The Supergirl Summit will take place on the event stage.

 Cathleen Gasperini: Executive Director for Boarding for Breast Cancer

 Past speakers include:

 She is a ten-time snowboardcross X Games medalist who holds the record for female with the most X Games Gold medals of any female snowboarder in history.
 She is also a 4-time member of the US Olympic Team winning a Silver medal in 2006